justingrammens/THAT-2022-WI/Hello_ML_World/README.md

     3. You now can now select the arrow to "upload" to the board.
     4. Once it's complete press the button on the board to reset.
 10. Output
-    1. Review the serial monitor
+    1. Review the serial monitor - NOTE the output is going from 0 to 255 as it's mapped to the values between -1 and 1 for the function sin(x)
     2. More interestingly the serial plotter to see the output of predictions.
+You'll see it follow the sin(x) value

 Note: If you have issues loading the firmware, be sure that you double press the button on the BLE Sense 33 to put it into bootloader mode before you try and upload firmware.